kubeflow/community/proposals/913-components-repo/README.md

 Establish a dedicated Kubeflow Pipelines (KFP) repository\* that hosts reusable components and full pipelines under a consistent structure, governance policy, and release cadence.
-The repository will package officially supported assets as a Python distribution for easy consumption, while providing a parallel space for vetted third-party contributions.
+The repository will package officially supported assets as a Python distribution for easy consumption.
 The project introduces standardized metadata, documentation, testing, and maintenance automation to make components discoverable, reliable, and safe to adopt.

 \*Working title `kubeflow/pipelines-components`; the final repository name will be confirmed during implementation.